matwilso/matwilso.github.io/_posts/robot-future.md

 - **infant cognitive development**.
 It might be useful to draw on what we know about how babies develop their models of the world.
 Like in what sequence do they learn different concepts about the world?
 Is there anything we can learn about the inductive biases they have for physical reasoning---about which physics they understand early on, and which takes a long time to learn?
 There are some [reviews on physical](/assets/papers/baillargeon_2002.pdf) [reasoning in infants](/assets/papers/baillargeon_2004.pdf), that discuss when babies learn certain skills.
 - **yann lecun and self-supervised learning.** [His podcast with Lex is good, and his recent talks can probably offer insight on this area as well.](https://www.youtube.com/results?search_query=yann+lecun) He is a big believer in this type of stuff now.

-## Call to action
+## What next?
 Ultimately, the best way to proceed is to get building.
 And the best way to get building is to start small.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Because deep learning is so empirical, success in it is to a large extent proportional to raw experimental throughput - the ability to babysit a large number of experiments at once, staring at plots and tweaking/re-launching what works.
 This is necessary, but not sufficient.</p>&mdash; Andrej Karpathy (@karpathy) <a href="https://twitter.com/karpathy/status/1350503355299205120?ref_src=twsrc%5Etfw">January 16, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-If it takes a lot of experimentation to build up fundamentals and intuitions about a problem, then it's best if you start small at first, so you're waiting for hours and not days for feedback.
+If it takes a lot of experimentation to build up fundamentals and intuitions about a problem (as it does in deep learning), then it's best to start small at first, so we're waiting for hours and not days for feedback.

-I'm building something like an MNIST of world modeling / learned simulators, called [boxLCD](https://github.com/matwilso/boxLCD).
-It's meant to be a testbed for developing ideas and algorithms in this space.
-It uses box2D physics and very low resolution, binarized images for rendering, and it aims to capture as much structure of the full real world learned simulator / world model problem as possible, while remaining much quicker and easier to run experiments and iterate ideas on.

 I don't think we quite have the compute to build the grand version of learned simulators or world models, but we can start working on the ideas and building up real progress in this space.
 And we can be ready when the compute arrives.

+To plug my own work in this space, I'm building something like an MNIST of world modeling / learned simulators, called [boxLCD](https://github.com/matwilso/boxLCD).
+It's meant to be a testbed for developing ideas and algorithms for learned simulators and world models.
+It uses box2D physics and very low resolution, binarized images for rendering, and it aims to capture as much structure of the full real world learned simulator / world model problem as possible, while remaining much quicker and easier to run experiments and iterate ideas on.

 <!--
 And I think one thing to really note here is there is so much work left to be done.
 There are so many exciting things yet to happen in NNs and generative modeling and all of this.
 If you get in and work *very hard*, you can do well.
 And you need to work very hard because that happens to be what it takes to make progress on most challenging problems.